Essentially the py.js version of the Python C API, these functions

 Call an arbitrary python-level callable from javascript.

-if the object is considered truthy, false
+Returns true if the object is considered truthy, false

 otherwise.
-Equivalent to bool(o)
+Equivalent to bool(o).

-Inverse of py.PY_isTrue()
+Inverse of py.PY_isTrue().

 py.PY_size(o)

-is a sequence or mapping, returns its length.
+If o is a sequence or mapping, returns its length.
 Otherwise,

-raises TypeError
+raises TypeError.

 py.PY_getItem(o, key)

-Returns the element of o
+Returns the element of o corresponding to the object

-.
-This is equivalent to o[key]
+key.
+This is equivalent to o[key].

 py.PY_setItem(o, key, v)

-Maps the object key
+Maps the object key to the value v in o.
+Equivalent to

-o[key] = v
+o[key] = v.

 Number Protocol